 Among all subjects, English on the ACT is special because it appears in your everyday life.

 For school, you have to read a lot and you have to write a lot.
 Use these experiences as opportunities to notice grammar rules and sentence constructions.

 This is unique to ACT English.
 ACT Math is so bizarre compared to everyday life that you won't just naturally find ways to apply the Pythagorean theorem at breakfast.
-ACT Reading similarly requires very specific skills when reading a passage.
+ACT Reading and Science similarly require very specific skills when reading a passage or chart.

 But you can practice your grammar skills throughout the day.
 Here are some ideas:

 - Proofread your friends' essays.
 Challenge yourself to uncover every grammatical error.